mcneel/help-docs/_en/flamingo/5/help/material-type-simple.md

 ---

 # ![images/paint.svg](images/paint.svg){:height="75px" width="75px"} Material Properties
 Flamingo materials are defined by a series of property groups.
 These are a series of Simple Material Types of commonly used materials.
-These material present a very simple set of controls.
+These materials present a very simple set of controls.
 This gives easy access to the properties you will usually want to change to make a material look different without the complexity of extra controls.
 For most simple materials, changing the color is all that is necessary to get a different look.

 #### Simple Material Types: